-Poet Shai Ben-Shalom, an Israeli-born biologist, examines current events in the Blacklock’s tradition each and every Sunday: “B.C. worries about the Trans Mountain pipeline expansion.
-New regulations are in the works…”
+Poet Shai Ben-Shalom, an Israeli-born biologist, examines current events in the Blacklock’s tradition each and every Sunday: “Like Einstein before him, Newton before him, Galileo before him, Copernicus before him…”

 One day in 2004 two co-workers – one black, one white – had an unpleasant physical alteration at a slaughterhouse in Brooks, Alta.
 The black man was fired.
 About 200 Sudanese employees protested the wrongful dismissal.
 “Management told them, go back to your jobs or we’ll fire you,” one witness recalled.
 They refused.
 Sixty were fired.

 The incident set in motion an extraordinary series of events documented in Defying Expectations by Prof. Jason Foster of Athabasca University.
 Foster is a former policy director with the Alberta Federation of Labour, and a skillful writer whose account reads like a screenplay.
 The Brooks plant was the least promising candidate for a union drive anywhere in Canada.
 Merely posting an NDP lawn sign was an act of bravura.

 VIA Rail faces an inquiry by the Canadian Human Rights Commission into alleged discriminatory hiring practices against women, according to Court documents.
 The railway in its last Annual Report described itself as a “leader in diversity".